-Years ago, master Zhou Yu taught me one of the most powerful ways of brewing tea, which I also pass on to my students as they begin to explore the world of tea.
-When he taught it to me, he suggested it for beginners and masters alike.
-He said that he prefers to teach only that which can be continued throughout the journey.
+ears ago, I learned one of the most powerful ways of brewing tea I've known, and my tea journey has never been the same.
+Now, I also pass it on to my students as they begin to explore the world of tea.
+It is brewing for beginners and masters alike.
 There are many convenient, simple and inexpensive ways to teach a beginner to brew tea, but many of them then need to be put aside as they progress in skill and develop a palate.

-Taking master Zhou Yu's words to heart, I also never teach anything that will later be put aside.
-I think trust between teacher and student requires that we pass along only that which we would use ourselves.

-Now, I thought I would pass on this wonderful brewing technique to you, and along with it explore some of the many ways that it is useful in your journey:
+But I try to never teach anything that will later be put aside.
+I think trust between teacher and student requires that we pass along only that which we would use in our own practice ourselves.
+I thought I would share this wonderful brewing technique with you as well, whether for the first time or as a pleasant review, and along with it explore some of the many ways that it is useful in a tea journey.

-There really isn't much to it, you just put a few leaves of tea in a bowl and add hot water.
-Bowl, leaves and water.
+There really isn't much to it: you just put a few leaves of tea in a bowl and add hot water.
+Bowl, leaves, heat and water...